BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ### How will winners be notified?
 ### What's my web sites URL?
 Your web site will be available at  yourCharityName.bonoboplc.com at no cost.
-If you would prefer to have it pointed to your own subdomain (lottery.yourdomain.com), please let us know.
+If you would prefer to have it pointed to your own subdomain (i.e. lottery.yourdomain.com), please let us know.

 ### How can I report Lottery activity to my Authority?
 ### Can I also sell one time tickets?